maradf/Wie-is-het/README.md

 Then, run the game by typing ```python3 main.py``` in the terminal.

-All images should be the same size, and put into folders in the Group folder.
+All images should be the same size, and put into subfolders in the "Groups/" folder.
 For each pack of images (a group of people) use one folder.
 Then you can mix and groups as you would like.